icodewith-ai/icodewithai-code/content/blog/why-dev-ai-agents-need-a-design-system.md

 date = "2025-09-09T10:23:21-07:00"
 author = "marcelo-lewin"
 draft = false
 summary = "We need a design system for Dev AI chat.
-A small, shared set of text-first components; cards, tables, alerts, diagrams—so no matter which agent you're using, outputs look and feel the same." image = "/images/blog/design-systems-for-dev-ai-agents.png" displayImageInline = true
+A small, shared set of text-first components; cards, tables, alerts, diagrams, so no matter which agent you're using, outputs look and feel the same." image = "/images/blog/design-systems-for-dev-ai-agents.png" displayImageInline = true
 +++